syedmurtjiz/Socialmedia-whatsapp-reminders-/README.md

-# Subscription Tracker
+# 📱 Subscription Tracker

-A comprehensive subscription management application that helps users track, manage, and optimize their online subscriptions with intelligent alerts and detailed cost analysis.
+A comprehensive subscription management application with WhatsApp reminders, web notifications, and detailed cost analysis for Pakistan.

+---

+## 📚 **Complete Documentation**

+**👉 See [DOCUMENTATION.md](./DOCUMENTATION.md) for full setup guide, features, and troubleshooting.**

+---

 ## 🌟 Features